Easter Vigil: Catholic Church

-Each reading is followed by a psalm or biblical canticle (i.e., Psalm 10, Exodus 15:1-18, Psalm 30, Isaiah 12:2-6, Psalm 19, Psalm 42 & 43) sung responsorially and by a prayer that relates what has been read in the Old Testament to the mystery of Christ.
+Each reading is followed by a psalm or biblical canticle (i.e., 1.
+Psalm 104 or Psalm 33; 2.
+Psalm 16; 3.
+Exodus 15:1-18; 4.
+Psalm 30; 5.
+Isaiah 12:2-6; 6.
+Psalm 19; 7. when Baptism is celebrated: a combination of Psalm 42 and Psalm 43; 7. when Baptism is not celebrated: Isaiah 12:2-6 or Psalm 51) sung responsorially and followed by a prayer that relates what has been read in the Old Testament to the mystery of Christ.
 After these readings conclude, the altar candles are lit.
-Gloria in Excelsis Deo is sung for the first time since before Lent, with the exception of Holy Thursday, as well as any solemnities or feasts that occurred during Lent.
+The Gloria in excelsis Deo is sung for the first time since before Lent, with the exception of Holy Thursday or any solemnities or feasts that occurred during Lent.

 The church bells and the organ, silent, since that point on Holy Thursday, are sounded again.
 It is customary in some churches to have no organ playing during Lent at all, except when accompanying hymns.
 In some regions, the statues, which have been covered during Passiontide, are unveiled at this time.
-The collect is sung or recited.
+After Gloria in Excelsis Deo, the collect is sung or recited by the celebrant.
 The reading from the Epistle to the Romans (Romans 6:3-11) is proclaimed, followed by the chanting of Psalm 118.
 The Alleluia is sung for the first time since before Lent and with special solemnity.
-The Gospel of the Resurrection (Matthew 28:1-10; Mark 16:1-8 or Luke 24:1-12) follows, along with a homily.
+The Gospel of the Resurrection (Matthew 28:1-10, Mark 16:1-8, or Luke 24:1-12 depending on the liturgical year) follows, along with a homily.

 After the conclusion of the Liturgy of the Word, the water of the baptismal font is solemnly blessed, and any catechumens and candidates for full communion are initiated into the church by baptism or confirmation.
 After the celebration of these sacraments of initiation, the congregation renews their baptismal vows and receive the sprinkling of baptismal water.
 The prayer of the faithful, of whom the newly baptised are now part, follow.

 After the prayers, the Liturgy of the Eucharist continues as usual.
 This is the first Mass of Easter Day.
 During the Eucharist, the newly baptized receive Holy Communion for the first time.
-According to the rubrics of the Missal, the Eucharist should finish before dawn.
+According to the rubrics of the Roman Missal, the Eucharist should finish before dawn.